jsdw/jsdw.github.io/content/posts/go-revisited-in-2025/index.md

 FromComparable[int]{1}
 ```

-Whether re-inventing the wheel to this extent is a good idea is another question though, but I suppose it's good to know that it's possible, and this sort of approach may be necessary if you want to write custom data types like Binary Trees which accept custom keys (`cmp.Ordered` exists but is only implemented for primitive types or wrappers around primitive types).
+Whether it's a good idea to re-implement the `comparable` interface or not is another question, but it seems like it is possible.
 However..

-## Function names cannot collide
+## Limitation 3: Function names cannot collide

 This means that we can't actually implement our `Comparable[C]` interface more than once for a given type.
-This would be useful but not valid:
+This would be useful but is not valid Go:

 ```go
 type MyType int